ThoughtWorks-SEA/developer-training/docs/backend/security-jwt.md

     const expiryDate = new Date(Date.now() + oneWeek);

     res.cookie("token", token, {
+      // you are setting the cookie here, and the name of your cookie is `token`
       expires: expiryDate,
       httpOnly: true, // client-side js cannot access cookie info
       secure: true, // use HTTPS